Trade policy of Japan: TPP

-The heavy dependency on raw materials that characterized Japan until the mid-1980s reflected both their absence in Japan and the process of import substitution industrialization, in which Japan favored domestic industries over imports.
-The desire to restrict manufactured imports was intensified by the knowledge that the nation needed strong manufacturing industries to generate exports to pay for needed raw material imports.
-Only with the appreciation of the yen after 1985, and the drop in petroleum and other raw material prices, did this sense of vulnerability ease.
-These trends were reflected in the rising share of manufactures in imports in the late 1980s.

 Balance of merchandise trade

 Between 1960 and 1964, Japan incurred annual trade deficits (based on a customs clearance for imports) ranging from US$400 million to US$1.6 billion.
 The era of chronic trade deficit ended in 1965, and by 1969, with a positive balance of almost US$1 billion, Japan was widely regarded as a surplus trading nation.
 In 1971 the surplus reached US$4.3 billion, and its rapid increase was a main factor behind the United States decision to devalue the dollar and pressure Japan to revalue the yen—events that led quickly to the end of the Bretton Woods System of fixed exchange rates.
 By 1972 Japan's surplus had climbed to US$5.1 billion, despite the reevaluation of the yen in 1971.

 The jump in prices of petroleum and other raw materials during 1973 plunged the balance of trade into deficit, and in 1974 the deficit reached US$6.6 billion.
 With strong export growth, however, this was reversed to a surplus of US$2.4 billion in 1976.
 The surplus reached a record US$18.2 billion in 1978, promoting considerable tension between the United States and Japan.

 In 1979 petroleum prices jumped again, and Japan's trade balance again turned to deficit, reaching US$10.7 billion in 1980.
 Once again, rapid export growth and stagnant imports returned Japan quickly to surplus by 1981.
 For the next five years, Japan's trade surplus grew explosively, to a peak of US$82.7 billion in 1986.
 This unprecedented trade surplus resulted from the moderate annual rise in exports and the drop in imports noted earlier.
 Underlying these trade developments was the weakness of the yen against other currencies, which enhanced export price competitiveness and dampened import demand.